 Unlike Magic Kingdom park, parades and fireworks aren’t headlining acts in your visit to Hollywood Studios.
 Yes, they do exist (when we’re not in a pandemic), but they are by no means the main event.
 This is great news for your plan because it’s not necessary for you to put everything on hold to go grab a seat and watch the parade roll by.

 Instead, we recommend that you wrap up your day with a viewing Fantasmic (again, when we’re not in a pandemic).
 This musical under the stars will have guests of all ages on the edge of their seats as Mickey dreams about an epic battle between good and evil.
 When up and running again, be sure to save yourself enough time to get seats for this incredible show.
-If you don’t have FastPass+, the line can be long.
 To save yourself some stress and take advantage of one of the great sit-down meals the park has to offer, think about opting for a Fantasmic Dining Package.
-This allows you to enjoy a meal earlier in the day, and saves you time by reserving seats for your group in a reserved section of the outdoor theater.
+This allows you to enjoy a meal earlier in the day and saves you time by reserving seats for your group in a reserved section of the outdoor theater.

 SOME FINAL THOUGHTS